 Numerous authors have adopted Walker’s (2005) maternity function, including for species with biennial or longer reproductive cycles (Huveneers et al. 2007; Rochowski et al. 2015; Trinnie et al. 2016) as well as those with annual or shorter reproductive cycles (Trinnie et al. 2009; Mejía-Falla, Navia, and Cortés 2012; Harry, Tobin, and Simpfendorfer 2013; Taylor, Harry, and Bennett 2016).
 Techniques have been described for determining maternal output in asynchronously reproducing species (Braccini, Gillanders, and Walker 2006; Colonello et al. 2016), and maternity functions are also increasingly being used directly in shark and ray population assessments (SEDAR 29, SEDAR 54).

-Despite an increase in use, only a small fraction of reproductive studies report maternity functions, potentially due to a range of factors.
+Despite an increase in use, only a small fraction of reproductive studies report maternity functions.
 Classification of maternal condition is more data-intensive than maturity condition, ideally requiring monthly sampling over a year or longer in order to establish the timing and duration of the female ovarian and uterine cycles.
-Such data can be difficult to collect for sharks and rays, which are often data-poor and sampled opportunistically.
+Such data can be difficult and costly to collect for sharks and rays, which are often data-poor and sampled opportunistically.
 The teleost-oriented foundations of fisheries science have also contributed to the general lack of awareness of maternity functions; Walker (2005) is the sole description on this type of analysis and there are no primary literature sources that describe specific methods for chondrichthyan fishes.

 For practitioners that are aware of maternity functions, lack of information on implementation may also have discouraged use.
 Walker’s (2005) approach to estimating parameters in the maternity function is difficult to reproduce, apparently due to the constraints of the proprietary statistical program first used to implement the analysis.
 Specifically, the method as described involves adjusting the raw data prior to parameter estimation and then weighting it during analysis (Walker 2005).
 Additionally, the use of a fixed value for PMax, as in the original analysis, has the potential to bias parameter estimates and reduce their standard errors (Motulsky and Christopoulos 2004).
 Alternative approaches to estimating maternal parameters have also arisen in the literature, indicative of a lack of guidance on implementation.
 For example, some authors have obtained maternity parameters by fitting a 2PLF to maternity data (Baremore and Hale 2012; Baremore and Passerotti 2013).